Malcolm Charles Salaman

 Malcolm Charles Salaman (6 September 1855 – 22 January 1940) was an English author, journalist and critic.
 He was born and died in London.

 Life

+Of a Jewish family, the son of Charles Kensington Salaman, a musician, and his wife Frances Simon, he was born in the City of London and educated at University College School and Owens College, Manchester, where he studied mechanical engineering for four years.

+Salaman had a mumber of literary and artistic aunts, including Rachel, Rose Emma, Annette, and Julia Salaman.

+Career

-He was educated at University College School and at Owens College, Manchester.
-Although he had studied mechanical engineering for four years, he became a journalist, and edited two weekly papers.
-His critical writing was devoted chiefly to prints and to plays.
-From 1883 to 1894 he was dramatic and art critic for the Sunday Times, and from 1890 to 1899 was on the staff of The Graphic.
+Salaman became a journalist, eventually editing two weekly papers.
+His critical writing was devoted chiefly to Old master prints and to plays.
+From 1883 to 1894, he was dramatic and art critic for the Sunday Times, and from 1890 to 1899 was on the staff of The Graphic.
 He wrote regularly on prints for the art magazines The Studio and Apollo.

-Salaman also wrote the introductions to the 33 volume series Modern Masters of Etching published between 1925 and 1932 by The Studio, each of which contained reproductions of 12 prints by a great etcher.
+Salaman also wrote the introductions to the 33-volume series Modern Masters of Etching published between 1925 and 1932 by The Studio, each of which contained reproductions of twelve prints by a great etcher.
 This series included volumes on Frank Brangwyn, Alphonse Legros, Ernest Stephen Lumsden, Malcolm Osborne and Edmund Blampied.

-He married Annie Sarah Isaac in 1914.
+Personal life

+At the time of the census of 1901, Salamon was living in Sutherland Avenue, Paddington, with his father and two female servants.
+In 1914 he married one of them, Annie Sarah Isaac.
 They had no children.